AnthonyPWatts/SQLDockerDeployKit/readme.md

 ## Contributing
-Contributions to the MoviesDatabase project are welcome.
+Contributions to the SQLDockerDeployKit project are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
 Go forth and use my code!